patternfly/patternfly-elements/docs/content/develop/step-1a.md

 ### Storybook

 Storybook is an interactive tool that allows consumers of the components to see how content can flow inside the components, as well as how variants affect style and layout.
-Please include a pfe-foo.storybook.js file in the /demo directory with your component.
-[You can learn more about the structure of these here](https://storybook.js.org/docs/basics/writing-stories/)
+The `pfe-foo.storybook.js` file within the `/demo` directory of a component defines what appears in the Storybook preview.
+[You can learn more about the structure of these here](https://storybook.js.org/docs/basics/writing-stories/).

 ```
 npm run storybook